 On another note, you should ensure the hosting package works with your preferred operating system.
 You’ll be choosing between linux VPS vs windows VPS.

-Linux-based VPS hosting packages are the most popular and are perfect for MySQL and PHP-based sites.
-But suppose your workload requires Microsoft SQL Server and ASP.Net.
-In that case, you are limited to only providers that offer Windows VPS hosting solutions.
+- Linux-based VPS hosting packages are the most popular and are perfect for MySQL and PHP-based sites.

 5. Security and Backups